someufoperson/Password-generator/README.md

 If you need to quickly run a script directly from the terminal with specified parameters, then these instructions are for you.

-1. Open PowerShell in the folder where `pyproject.toml` is located.
+1. Open terminal in the folder where `pyproject.toml` is located.
 2. Install the package (without a virtual machine):
 ``` Python
 py -m pip install --user .